the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Tags

 At minimum your overview should have an extra column displaying tags so the fleet can focus fire, or to indicate if a target is don't shoot.
-CQC use numbers, snipers use letters, Leshaks use Z and **if a target is tagged X you must not shoot it.** Some roles shoot targets in a different order, but normally shoot the targets in the order given by the tags.
+CQC use numbers, snipers use letters, and **if a target is tagged X you must not shoot it.** Some roles shoot targets in a different order, but normally shoot the targets in the order given by the tags.

 ![](tagcolumn.png)